alaksatti/simple_shell/README.md

 # Simple Shell

-Simple Shell is a simplified UNIX command interpreter made to mimic bash.
+Simple Shell is a simplified UNIX command interpreter made to mimic DASH.

 ## Requirements